-Now with family data plans and the ability to upgrade your smartphone every 12 months when you're on a 24-month plan, it's time we took a look at which handset you should choose when you wander into the Telstra shop.
+With family data plans and the ability to upgrade your smartphone every 12 months when you're on a 24-month plan, it's never a bad time to look at which handset you should choose when you wander into the Telstra shop.

-Compared with its competitors, Telstra's range is quite small.
 Traditionally, Telstra has been very selective with which OEM partners it works with and it tends only to take on the big name products.
-Though in our list, you'll also see an exclusive that you won't find on any other network.
+But that's just fine, because there's plenty of quality to be found among the big guns.

 Samsung Galaxy S6